filiptepper/filiptepper.github.com/sale.md

 * Jamiroquai - The Return Of the Space Cowboy
 * Jamiroquai - Travelling Without Moving
 * Jennie Tebler - Silverwing
-* Katatonia - Night Is The New Day
-* Katatonia - The Great Cold Distance
 * Keep of Kalessin - Kolossus
 * Koldbrann - Moribund [Twilight]
 * Koldbrann - Nekrotisk Invisition [Twilight]